 What a wonderful play of loops running down to the nape!
 And you can ignore those loose short pieces, since they are perfectly blended in this bohemian style.

 Braids, large curls, waves and straight tresses – can you believe all these are made from short hair?
-When your hair is really thick, you can enjoy a fun and scenic updo like this one.
+When your hair is really thick, you can enjoy fun and scenic updos for short hair like this one.

 You don’t need voluminous hair to rock a stylish updo.
 This one has only a hint of a bun at the nape, but it arrests the eye with textured and highlighted waves.